 The Vermont Humanities Council has a variety of regular programs, free to the public: First Wednesdays-talks on various subjects by authors, artists, scholars, etc., at public libraries around the state, including Kellogg-Hubbard library in Montpelier.

 During the VCFA residencies, readings by visiting writers, students and faculty are open to the public.

 Write the Book Podcast: “radio show and podcast for writers and curious readers, featuring interviews with authors, poets, agents, editors, and illustrators.”
 Based in Burlington, Vermont, but covers many literary events and authors from Montpelier/Central Vermont and around the entire state.
 This podcast is run by Shaleigh Shapiro, a recent graduate of Vermont College of Fine Arts.

 Bio: Kris Underwood is the Social Media Manager for Hunger Mountain, journal at Vermont College of Fine Arts.
 Some of her work has appeared in Literary Mama, The Barefoot Review and Poetry Midwest.
 Follow her on Twitter: @krisunderwood or visit her blog at http://krisunderwood.blogspot.com/

 (VCFA photo by VCFA staff.
-All others are by the author.)subscribe to Ploughshares?
+All others are by the author.)Might we be so bold as to suggest that you subscribe to Ploughshares?